rai-project/dlframework/README.md

 name: InceptionNet # name of your model
 framework: # the framework to use
   name: MXNet # framework for the model
-  version: 2.0 # framework version
+  version: ^0.1 # framework version constraint
 version: 1.0 # version information in semantic version format
 container: # containers used to perform model prediction
            # multiple platforms can be specified